-In , no more need for TWINT Prepaid: Zak customers can now use the official Bank Cler TWINT app, fully compatible with their Zak account.đź’¬ Tip: You can ...
+In , no need for TWINT Prepaid anymore: Zak customers can now use the official Bank Cler TWINT app, fully compatible with their Zak account.đź’¬ Tip: You ...

 UBS no longer offers American Express cards following the integration of Credit Suisse.
 To get an Amex Gold or Platinum in Switzerland, Alpian is currently ...